 What is it

 Sometimes it isn't possible to distribute goods evenly.
 When this happens, we often leave it up to randomness – in the form of lotteries – to decide who gets what.
 Is this just?
 Or is it merely the best we can do?
 What distinguishes fair systems of randomization from unfair ones?
-John and Ken take their chances with Peter Stone, Assistant Professor of Political Science at Stanford University.
+John and Ken take their chances with Stanford political scientist Peter Stone.

 Lotteries are believed by many to be the fairest way of distributing benefits.
 But why use lotteries rather than distributing goods according to what everyone deserves or needs?
 Should lotteries only be used to "break ties" between people who are equally deserving of a scarce resource?
 Is life itself some kind of lottery?
 If lottery indeed is sometimes the fairest way to distribute benefits, is it incumbent on any would-be theory of justice to explain why this is so?
 Peter Stone, professor of political science at Stanford and an expert on lotteries in the political sphere, joins John and Ken to discuss these issues.